Points of Emphasis

 Beginning in 2022, all field players in the boys’/men’s game must have shoulder pads or protectors that meet the NOCSAE performance standard.
 These products are available in the marketplace through multiple manufacturers and retailers, both online providers as well as brick-and-mortar outlets.
-USA Lacrosse encourages field players of all ages to begin using protection as soon as they can, rather than waiting for the 2022 mandate.
+The shoulder pads must be designed for lacrosse, cover the top of the shoulder, collarbone and sternum, and contain the NOCSAE logo and SEI certification mark.

 When must goalies begin using chest protection that meet the NOCSAE standard?